Very long-chain fatty acids

 Before the chemical structure of fatty acids can be explained, a little chemistry background is needed.

-Most chemicals that we are familiar with, like salt and water, are made up of different building blocks called “elements”.
+Most chemicals we are familiar with, such as salt and water, are made up of different building blocks called “elements”.
 Salt is made up of the elements sodium (Na) and chlorine (Cl).
 Its chemical structure is very simple: one atom or molecule of sodium is linked to one atom of chlorine.
 The force that holds them together is called a chemical bond.
 Sodium can only bond with one other molecule; the same is true for chlorine.
 Therefore, the chemical structure of salt can be written as Na-Cl.
-The line connecting the Na and the Cl represents the chemical bond.
+The line connecting the Na and Cl represents the chemical bond.

-The “acid” part of a fatty acid has one C, two O’s and one H.
+The “acid” part of a fatty acid has one C, two O’s, and one H.

 Examples of fatty acids

-Acetic acid (vinegar), a short chain fatty acid; C2:0
+Acetic acid (vinegar), a short-chain fatty acid; C2:0

 Two very long chain fatty acids (VLCFA’s) are called lignoceric acid; C24:0

-A convenient abbreviation system is also shown with each fatty acid above.
+A convenient abbreviation system is also shown with above each fatty acid.
 The number after the “C” is the number of carbon atoms in the chain, e.g. C2, C16, C24, C26, etc. The number after the colon tells us the number of double bonds in the carbon chain.
-In all the examples shown above, there are no double bonds between the carbon atoms; therefore, all have the designation “:0”.
+In all of the examples shown above, there are no double bonds between the carbon atoms, so they all have the designation “:0”.

 VLCFA’s What do we know about them?